adithyabhat99/MovieReviews/README.md

 # MovieReviews

-Built Using Python Flask Framework
+Built Using Python Flask Framework <br />
+With user login system and admin page to post movie reviews